 🇮🇪 Ireland vs 🇱🇹 Lithuania: e-money licensing compared

 Choosing between Ireland and Lithuania for a e-money licence starts with who you will answer to: Central Bank of Ireland (CBI). on one side, Bank of Lithuania (Lietuvos bankas). on the other, via the E-Money Institution or Small E-Money Institution under the European Communities (Electronic Money) Regulations 2011. and the EMI licence (unrestricted) or Restricted EMI, via the Bank of Lithuania. respectively.
-The two regimes differ on 7 of 10 tracked decision dimensions, including timeline to authorisation and local substance.
-Every figure behind the comparison carries a last-verified date and a primary source.
+The public fields are shown below, with the full dated and sourced comparison included with access.

 | Dimension |